Ythallo

-Ythallo Rykelm Rodrigues de Oliveira (born 22 July 2004) is a Brazilian footballer who plays for Toronto FC II in MLS Next Pro.
+Ythallo Rykelm Rodrigues de Oliveira (born 22 July 2004) is a Brazilian footballer who plays for Primeira Liga club Santa Clara.

 Early life

 Ythallo began his youth career with Mauaense, later joining the São Paulo youth system in 2016.
 He initially joined São Paulo as a striker, before being converted to a defender.

 Club career

 At the beginning of 2023, he began training with the São Paulo FC first team.
 In March 2024, Ythallo was loaned to Canadian club Toronto FC II in MLS Next Pro for the 2024 season with an option to purchase.
 He made his debut for Toronto FC II on 17 March in a match against Philadelphia Union II.
 He scored his first goal for Toronto FC II on 18 August against Philadelphia Union II.
 Over the course of the season, he made 25 appearances for the team.
 At the end of the season, Toronto did not exercise the purchase option and he returned to São Paulo.
 In February 2025, he departed São Paulo.
 In February 2025, he returned to Toronto FC II on a permanent contract.

+In January 2026, he signed with Botafogo in the Campeonato Brasileiro Série A through 2027.

+On 2 September 2026, Ythallo signed a three-year deal with Santa Clara in Portugal.